 Since it stands to reason that if a particular movie shows up on a couple of lists the movie is also going to show up on many more future “Best” lists it ironically becomes less compelling to write about for a few reasons.
 It makes the “Best” lists less interesting because the usual suspects will continue to show up time and time again.
-Additionally because the movie has to claim a spot on a list to give the list a modicum of legitimacy, it also means that lesser known movies don’t get a shot at these lists.
+Additionally because the movie has to claim a spot on any given list to give the list a modicum of legitimacy, it also means that lesser known movies don’t get a shot at these lists.
 Finally from a writing standpoint, it just gets excruciating after awhile trying to find a new thing to say about the same movie over and over again.

 So to combat those trends, I have the Hall of Fame.
 Hall of Fame movies are effectively retired from “Best” list eligibility.
 In any future lists where a future Hall of Fame might qualify, it will be briefly mentioned but not allowed to occupy a place in the Top 10.
 While I reserve some discretion as to what movies make the Hall of Fame, generally speaking they qualify once they have shown up in four separate “Best” lists.
 In honour of the movie’s so-called “retirement”, it will get its own special Hall of Fame review (unless I have previously written a full review on this site before).